Real Make Belive Space Programs

 This reason is as true for Apollo as it is for the Tom Sachs Space Program as it is true for the Stienfels family.
 In each case, the participants rose to the challenge and made beautiful and valuable and meaningful accomplishments that they would not have otherwise.
-As Einstein said, “Imagination is more important than knowledge”, and so imagination might be the greatest fuel, and also the greatest product of both Space Programs.
+If imagination is more important than knowledge, then imagination might be the greatest fuel, and also the greatest product of both Space Programs.

-Having witnessed the Europa Mission of the Tom Sachs Space Program, I’m not too sad to have missed the Apollo Program.
+Having witnessed the Europa Mission of the Tom Sachs Space Program, I'm suddenly not too sad to have missed the Apollo Program.
 I now feel well-informed enough.
-Everything I need to know I learned from de Monchaux.
-And Everything I need to feel, I felt from Tom Sachs.
-Thanks, Nicholas and Tom.
+I learned about it more thanks to Nicholas de Monchaux.
+I felt about it more thanks to Tom Sachs.

 But, is the art truthful?

 On the day when I saw Space Program Europa, even though I knew I was watching an elaborate fiction, I somehow felt it was deeply truthful, maybe in the way it captured and represented our common dreams as people.

 Looking back on it now, I am reminded of what Werner Herzog calls "Ecstatic truth".
 In this article by Roger Ebert, he explains just what this means:

 There are deeper strata of truth in [art], and there is such a thing as poetic, ecstatic truth.
 It is mysterious and elusive, and can be reached only through fabrication and imagination and stylization.